 If you have filed an I-130 Petition for Alien Relative, you already know that you can't just walk it into an immigration office and get an answer; you were required to send it by mail to a faraway USCIS processing facility.
-At this point, you may be wondering about the time required to process the petition, and how long the eventual process of getting your relative a green card will take.
+At this point, you might be wondering about the time required to process the I-130 petition, and how long the eventual process of getting your relative a U.S. green card will take.

 If you have not yet filed the I-130, see this page on information for family sponsors for help preparing the application.

-After USCIS receives the visa petition, it will review it for completeness.
-If something is missing, USCIS may either send the entire package back to the petitioner, or send a letter requesting the missing part.
+After USCIS receives the I-130 petition, it will review it for completeness.
+If something is missing, USCIS might either send the entire package back to the U.S. petitioner, or send a letter (Request for Evidence, or RFE) requesting the missing part.

-This can be a stumbling block, especially if you already sent USCIS what it is asking for, but the processing facility lost it.
+This can be a stumbling block, especially if you already sent USCIS what it is asking for but the processing facility lost it (not uncommon).
 If the item at issue is merely the copy of a document, just recopy it and send it in as requested.
-If USCIS misplaced your check, however, you may have to cancel the check and write a new one -- and then hope that USCIS doesn't then rediscover and try to cash the old one!
-(This type of thing happens all too regularly.)
+If USCIS misplaced a check you wrote to pay the application fee, however, you might have to cancel the check and write a new one, then hope that USCIS doesn't then rediscover and try to cash the old one!
+(This type of thing happens, too.)

-If you haven't yet gotten a receipt notice, or just want to check on typical USCIS processing times, the "Case Status" page of USCIS's website allows you to see average processing times for I-130s and other applications.
+If you haven't yet gotten a receipt notice, or just want to check on typical USCIS processing times, the Case Status page of USCIS's website has a link for "USCIS Processing Times Information," where you can check on average speeds for USCIS decisions on I-130s and other applications.
 Select the USCIS facility to which you sent the I-130 from the drop-down menu.

-Once USCIS has determined that your I-130 petition is complete, it will put it in line for review.
+Once USCIS has determined that your I-130 petition is complete, it will put it in line for further review.

-However, realize that if USCIS is particularly backed up, and the immigrant is in a category of people who won't be eligible for a green card for many years anyway (such as brothers and sisters of U.S. citizens, whose waiting list is about 20+ years long), USCIS may put that I-130 toward the back of the line.
+However, if USCIS is particularly backed up, and the immigrant is in a category of people who won't be eligible for a green card for many years anyway (such as brothers and sisters of U.S. citizens, whose waiting list is about 20-plus years long), USCIS may put that I-130 toward the back of the line.
 Don't worry that this will hurt your timing in getting the immigrant a green card.

-If the immigrant is a "preference relative", his or her place on the waiting list will ultimately be determined by the date USCIS received the I-130 -- called the "Priority Date" -- not the much later date upon which the I-130 was approved.
-If the immigrant is a preference relative who must wait for an available visa, the file will remain with the NVC for a number of years, waiting until the Priority Date becomes current.
+If the immigrant will be consular processing, the National Visa Center (NVC) will hold the file until the immigrant's priority date is current (if the person isn't an immediate relative) and then send the immigrant the appropriate paperwork to fill in and sent in.
+If the immigrant is a preference relative who must wait for an available visa, the file could potentially remain with the NVC for a number of years, before the priority date becomes current.
 Both the petitioner and the immigrant should advise the NVC of any changes of address during this time.

-If you're having trouble getting USCIS approval of your I-130, you may wish to consult with a qualified and experienced U.S. immigration attorney.
+If you're having trouble getting USCIS approval of your I-130, you might wish to consult with a qualified and experienced U.S. immigration attorney.
 A lawyer is usually worth the cost, and can help you avoid damaging mistakes, prepare for interviews, and make the best case possible to help expedite the whole process.